 Associate of Science Degree

 Obtaining business skills for a sustainable and successful ag operation is the core focus of the ag business degree at CWC.
 Gain practical skills while learning the business of farming operations.
-Experience feed efficiently trials, local meat processing, bull testing, crop studies and more.
+Experience feed efficiency trials, local meat processing, bull testing, crop studies and more.
 This program puts emphasis on internships and professional development by utilizing co-op work experience in the community.
 Gain work experience in various settings including farms and ranches in the area, ag supply companies, and ag tourism.
 This degree is designed for transfer to a 4-year program.

 |ACCT 2020||Principles of Accounting II||3|